pettwdv/Vanella/README.md

-# iDaireUx
+# Vanella Designs
-All about Dee is
-a place where I store ideas, resources, or even share and discuss things with others.
+All about Dee is a place where I store ideas, resources, or even share and discuss things with others.